Lake District fell running - the lure of the fells

-Kingsley Jones lives in Ambleside and is the author of the latest mountain running title from Cicerone Press, ‘Trail and Fell Running in the Lake District’.
+Kingsley Jones lives in Ambleside and is the author of Cicerone's ‘Trail and Fell Running in the Lake District’.
 The project has been a personal journey and has taken years to come to fruition.
 The choice of route line is so subjective that each runner has a different relationship with the sport.
 Here he explains why the Lakeland fells have been luring runners for more than 150 years.

 In the pitch black of the night, my head torch illuminates the raindrops like white shards, as they slash across the beam of light.
 I pull my hood up against the wind, which immediately plucks it down again with a squall gust.
 With each footstep I feel the spongy wet ground of the fellside below by feet.
 I run onwards, and finally I see the intake wall appear out of the mist.
 It’s a relief, as the last 10 minutes of running have been in the dark on a descending traverse down the mountainside on an estimated bearing.
 I know the wall leads down to the stile, I can then run down the lane, and the twinkling lights of Ambleside below will guide me home.
 The weather is particularly vile and cold, but I feel a warmth inside.
 It’s not just from the running, battling against the adversity of the conditions, or the post exercise endorphins.